Helping to Care for Young Smiles

 Can you eat after getting fissure sealants?

 Yes, you can eat after having fissure sealants placed, usually right away, unless your dental professional advises otherwise.
-The sealant hardens quickly using a special curing light, eliminating the need for waiting time for it to set.
+The sealant hardens quickly with a special curing light, eliminating the need to wait for it to set.

 While regular meals can resume, some care is recommended in the first 24 hours to help the sealant settle properly.
 Here are a few helpful tips to follow after getting fissure sealants: